astronomer/docs/learn/kubepod-operator.md

 ---
 title: "Use the KubernetesPodOperator"
 sidebar_label: "KubernetesPodOperator"
-description: "Use the KubernetesPodOperator in Airflow to run tasks in Kubernetes Pods"
+description: "Use the KubernetesPodOperator in Apache Airflow® to run tasks in Kubernetes Pods"
 id: kubepod-operator
 ---